Our future identity

 [The Glory Unveiled]

-Prayer_Bead: Father, thank you for the privilege to see you as my Miracle.
+Prayer_Bead: Father, thank you for the privilege of freedom.
+Help me to keep your decrees.
+In Jesus’ name.

 #GNews: Unveiling the glory of God.